19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Refund of contributions to Government

 72\.
-The Board may, when a public officer is confirmed in a pensionable office in the service of the Government, refund to the Government, in respect of the period before his confirmation, such contributions paid by the Government as have not been recovered from the public officer’s wages and are standing to the credit of the public officer in the Fund, together with the interest thereon.
+The Board may, when a public officer is confirmed in a pensionable office in the service of the Government, refund to the Government, in respect of the period before his confirmation, such contributions paid by the Government as have not been recovered from the public officer’s wages and are standing to the credit of the public officer in the Fund, together with the whole or such part, as the Board may determine, of the interest paid on those contributions.

 [57/2007 wef 01/01/2008]